siyouguo/siyouguo.github.io/_pages/about.md

 - *2025.09*: &nbsp;🎉🎉 Our paper was accepted to NeurIPS 2025. 🐶
 - *2025.07*: &nbsp;🎉🎉 Our project on GitHub accidentally hit 10k stars!
 The support has been overwhelming. 🐶 -->
 - *2025.05*: &nbsp;🎉🎉 Our paper was accepted to Image and Vision Computing.
 - *2024.03*: &nbsp;🎉🎉 Great news to kick things off!
-My first paper of graduate school has been accepted to IJCNN 2024!
+My first paper has been accepted to IJCNN 2024!

 # 📝 Publications